Skip to main content

 Chris Watson

-Chris Watson, Chair
+Chris Watson, Past Chair

-General Manager, Best Western Plus Carlton Plaza Hotel Director at Large
+General Manager, Best Western Plus Carlton Plaza Hotel

 Chris Watson currently manages the Best Western Plus Carlton Plaza Hotel in downtown Victoria, a 108 room and suite hotel with six leased store fronts, restaurant and pub.
 Chris is a graduate of the University of Victoria, in 2006 with a Bachelor of Science majoring in Mathematics and in 2008 with a Bachelor of Education Specializing in Secondary School in the fields of Mathematics and Science.